hyosung11/Launch-School/Courses/JS109/glossary.md

 The use of pointers has a curious effect when you assign a variable that references an object to another variable.
 Instead of copying the object, *JavaScript only copies the pointer*.
 Thus, when we initialize `f` with `e`, we're making both `e` and `f` point to the same array: `[1, 2]`.
 It's not just the same value, but the same array in the same location in memory.
 The two variables are independent, but since they point to the same array, that array is dependent on what you do to both `e` and `f`.

 With `e` and `f` pointing to the same array, line 3 uses the pointer in the `e` variable to access and mutate the array by appending `3` and `4` to its original value.
 Since `f` also points to that same array, both `e` and `f` reflect the updated contents of the array.
-Some developers call this aliasing: `e` and `f` are aliases for the same value.
+Some developers call this **aliasing**: `e` and `f` are aliases for the same value.

 Okay, that's good.
 What happens if we mutate a primitive value?
 Oops!
 You can't do that: all primitive values are immutable.
 Two variables can have the same primitive value.
 However, since primitive values are stored in the memory address allocated for the variable, they can never be aliases.
 If you give one variable a new primitive value, it doesn't affect the other.

+### Reassignment and Mutation

+Primitive - when you reassign a primitive value, you do not mutate the primitive value.
+Instead, the variable refers to a new value.
+This does not change the original value as we are putting a completely new value in the variable when its reassigned.

+Object - when you use Array Element Assignment, you can reassign a specific element in the array.
+Note that this does not mutate the element, but it does mutate the array.
+Therefore, Array Element Assignment can be used to destructively mutate an array.

 Reassignment of a specific element: